Tractor: Compact utility

 Compact utility tractors require special, smaller implements than full-sized agricultural tractors.
 Very common implements include the box blade, the grader blade, the landscape rake, the post hole digger (or post hole auger), the rotary cutter (slasher or a brush hog), a mid- or rear-mount finish mower, a broadcast seeder, a subsoiler and the rototiller (rotary tiller).
 In northern climates, a rear-mounted snow blower is very common; some smaller CUT models are available with front-mounted snow blowers powered by mid-PTO shafts.
 Implement brands outnumber tractor brands, so CUT owners have a wide selection of implements.

 For small-scale farming or large-scale gardening, some planting and harvesting implements are sized for CUTs.
 One- and two-row planting units are commonly available, as are cultivators, sprayers and different types of seeders (slit, rotary and drop).
 One of the first CUTs offered for small farms of three to 30 acres and for small jobs on larger farms was a three-wheeled unit, with the rear wheel being the drive wheel, offered by Sears & Roebuck in 1954 and priced at $598 for the basic model.

+An even smaller variant of the compact utility tractor is the subcompact utility tractor.
+Although these tractors are often barely larger than a riding lawn mower, these tractors have all the same features of a compact tractor, such as a three-point hitch, power steering, four-wheel-drive, and front-end loader.
+These tractors are generally marketed towards homeowners who intend to mostly use them for lawn mowing, with the occasional light landscaping task.